Back in 1975 an HP‑65 calculator was carried into orbit aboard the American

 a place to write in the pitch and yaw values which were calculated by the HP‑65.

-Numerous times we see items like R HP-65 DATA FOR NSR-28
+Numerous times we see items like R HP-65 DATA FOR NSR-28.
+This is a

 NSR (coelliptic) maneuver at 28 minutes prior to the burn.
 “Record” simply